 What is the Project Next financial goal?

-The goal for Phase 1 is $450,000.00.
-The goal for for Phase 2 will be determined based on land equity, cost of construction and down payment requirements, etc. For Phase II Bank financing will cover the bulk of this purchase with some help from our operating budget.
-It should be noted that the mortgage payment for a building four to five times bigger than our current location (based on current market rates) will be almost equivalent to the rent payments for our current two leased spaces.
+The goal for Project Next Building is $450,000.00.
+We have broken this campaign up into two phases.
+The first phase will go from October 2016 until March 2018.
+If we need to make some adjustments to this goal based on land equity, cost of construction and down payment requirements, etc, we will communicate those changes by the end of the first phase of this project.
+The funds will contribute to down payments, loans, surveys, drawings, etc. and will add to our liquidity.
+Bank financing will cover the bulk of this purchase with some help from our operating budget.
+It should be noted that the mortgage payment for a building four times bigger than our current location (based on current market rates) will be almost equivalent to the rent payments for our current two leased spaces.

 What are the expectations for those who may contribute to Project Next?